 So if it's strong, what does it look like?

 That was the next question forming in my head.
 And no doubt yours.
 But I was pleasantly surprised there too.
 There's plenty of examples on their site and even as I was beginning to expect to be surprised, I was.
-There's plenty of finishes to choose from too and I liked the warmth of this Rustic Amber finish and the idea of using it in a part of the house that gets high traffic.

-There are other plus points too, which I'd not considered before like it can be installed over many types of existing flooring, including concrete.
+It can be installed over many types of existing flooring, including concrete.
 And as bamboo's a fast grower - I can vouch for that if it's anything like the bamboo in my garden - the plants regrow in less than ten years, which is fast compared to seventy years for comparable hardwoods.
 It starts to make you think doesn't it?

-So having not heard of Bamboo floorings before, suddenly I've found myself intrigued by it and wondering wh it's not in use more.
+So having not heard of Bamboo floorings before, suddenly I've found myself intrigued by it and wondering why it's not in use more.
 And then I thought, maybe it is and we just don't know it...

 This is a collaborative post but all views and opinions are my own.